Mental Health Problems

 and any number of other unique, highly personal characteristics.

-Because mental health problems have been modelled as both biological and psychological phenomena, two principal methods for overcoming them have also emerged.
+Because mental health problems have been modelled as both biological and psychosocial phenomena, two principal methods for overcoming them have also emerged.

 On the one hand a medical practitioner such as a GP or psychiatrist is likely to argue that you need medicine to ‘correct’ the chemical imbalances you have due to your mental disease.
 For most people this will be anti-depressant or anti-anxiety medication.

-On the other hand, mental health or psychological counselling and talking therapies are used by psychologists to address thoughts and feelings in new and more useful ways that can lead to the diminishing of mental distress.
+On the other hand, psychotherapy and psychological therapies are used by psychologists to address thoughts and feelings in new and more useful ways that can lead to the diminishing of mental distress.

 Talking therapies, by the way, have been clinically proven to be more effective for mental health problems than medication, although for some people in extreme distress, medication undoubtedly has some value.

-If you’re committed to overcoming your mental health problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
-Tranceformental CBT is available as Online Therapy if required.
+If you’re committed to overcoming your mental health problems then we highly recommend following our Tranceformental CBT 10 session programme.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-Although our preferred form of mental health counselling for mental health problems is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of counselling for Mental Health Problems is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

-We offer all prospective clients an initial consultation to discuss your mental health problems prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your mental health problems prior to commencing any treatment plans.

 Initial consultations are also available as part of our online therapy service.